Accounting

 Career Outlook

-Graduates of the Accounting degree and diploma are prepared for employment as bookkeepers, accounting technicians, data entry clerks, payroll technicians, accounts payable clerks, and accounts receivable clerks.
+Graduates of OFTC’s Accounting programs are prepared for careers such as bookkeepers, accounting technicians, payroll or data entry clerks, and accounts payable/receivable clerks.
+Certificate holders may also qualify for roles like tax preparer, depending on the program.

 BLS.GOV